jundiya/Portfolio/README.md

 # Data Analytics
-These will be my portfolio of data analytics involves subject learning, case study, and project.
+These will be my portfolio of data analytics involves subject learnings, case studies, and projects.

 ## Bellabeat: How Can a Wellness Technology Company Play It Smart?